gautam417/AutoScheduler/README.md

 ### Core Functionality
 AutoScheduler Assitant is capable of handling incoming phone calls, understanding the user's speech input, and swiftly provides appropriate appointments based on the user's input.

 The application does not store any personal user data that is collected.
-Furthermore, the data is not shared with any third parties.

 ### Key Features